-everybody has access to the internet.
+We would have liked to make hard copies of the documents available to view as we area aware that not everybody has access to the internet.
 However, due to covid restrictions we are not able to do that in a safe way but if you are having difficulty with accessing these documents then please email or call the Parish Council whose contact details are at the bottom of this leaflet.
-For the same reason we are
+For the same reason we are unable to hold any drop-in sessions with the Stereing Group.

 At the end of the consultation period, we will make changes to the Plan to take account of your views and it will then be submitted to Rotherham Borough Council who will carry out another period of consultation before it is subject to an independent examination.
-If the examiner recommends that the the majority vote in favour.
+If the examiner recommends that the Plan can proceed then it will be subject to a referendum of the local community and then adopted if the majority vote in favour.

-Please take this opportunity to make your views known because this is the best way of making sure the Neighbourhood Plan properly reflects how you want Wickersley to develop in the future
+Please take this opportunity to make your views known because this is the best way of making sure the Neighbourhood Plan properly reflects how you want Wickersley to develop in the future.